AndresVelasco/LPNY4SO89VLCX5O3/README.md

 ## Leverage on Google Maps API

-It should be possible to get geographical coordinates from most of the addresses using Google Maps API, and use it to directly match addresses or as additional criteria in other algorithms.
+It should be possible to get geographical coordinates for most of the addresses using Google Maps API, and use them to directly match addresses or as additional criteria in other algorithms.

 ## Levarage on existing text search tools (ElasticSearch, Solr).